ivan-bilan/The-NLP-Pandect/README.md

 > __Note__
 > Quick legend on available resource types:
 >
-> ⭐ - GitHub repository with the number of stars
+> ⭐ - open source project, usually a GitHub repository with its number of stars
 >
 > 📙 - resource you can read, usually a blog post or a paper
 >